Chemo-dynamical reconstruction of Milky Way globular cluster progenitors: Age-metallicity relations and the universality of multiple stellar populations: Results

 \subsection{Dynamical evolution tests}

-Before interpreting the progenitor dependence of $f_{\rm P1}$ as a formation signal, we assess whether any of the detected MP trends could instead reflect long-term dynamical erosion of MPs over the clusters' orbital histories.
+Before interpreting the progenitor dependence of $f_{\rm P1}$ as a formation signal, we assessed whether any of the detected MP trends could instead reflect long-term dynamical erosion of MPs over the clusters' orbital histories.
 In particular, we tested whether MP tracers are modified by long-term dynamical evolution, examining correlations with present-day orbital parameters, mass-loss proxies, and eccentricity-binned population fractions.

 Spearman rank tests against orbital quantities reveal only weak trends.
 The strongest involve pericentric distance, where $\delta Y$ and $\bar{Y}$ show mild anti-correlations ($p=0.024$ and $p=0.029$), but neither survives false-discovery-rate correction ($p_{\rm FDR}\approx0.06$).
-All other orbital quantities yield $|\rho|\lesssim0.21$ with no significant residuals after FDR correction.
+All other orbital quantities yield $|\rho|\lesssim0.21$ with no significant residuals after false-discovery-rate correction.

 Mass-loss proxies derived from initial mass estimates \citep{baumgardt18} — the logarithmic parameter $\Delta\log M = \log_{10}(M_{\rm init}/M_{\rm now})$ and fractional mass loss $f_{\rm loss}$ — show apparently significant correlations with all three MP indicators (raw Spearman $p \leq 0.015$).
-However, because current and initial cluster masses are strongly correlated, these signals disappear entirely once present-day cluster mass and metallicity are included as covariates: the mass-loss term is non-significant for all indicators ($p = 0.22$, $0.35$, and $0.91$ for $\delta Y$, $f_{\rm P1}$, and $\bar{Y}$ respectively), confirming that the apparent signal is a secondary reflection of the mass--MP relation rather than evidence for dynamical erosion.
+However, because current and initial cluster masses are strongly correlated, these signals disappear entirely once present-day cluster mass and metallicity are included as covariates: the mass-loss term is non-significant for all indicators ($p = 0.22$, $0.35$, and $0.91$ for $\delta Y$, $f_{\rm P1}$, and $\bar{Y}$, respectively), confirming that the apparent signal is a secondary reflection of the mass--MP relation rather than evidence of dynamical erosion.

 Two further null results reinforce this conclusion.
-Dividing clusters within each progenitor into high- and low-eccentricity bins yields no significant difference in median $f_{\rm P1}$ for any group with sufficient members (in-situ: $p=0.40$; GSE: $p=0.42$; lowE: $p=0.63$), arguing against preferential erosion of first-population stars on radial orbits.
-Similarly, present-day cluster mass distributions do not differ significantly between progenitor groups (all pairwise KS tests yield $p_{\rm FDR}\gtrsim0.33$), providing no evidence that tidal destruction has systematically biased the surviving cluster population of any particular progenitor.
+Dividing clusters within each progenitor into high- and low-eccentricity bins yields no significant difference in median $f_{\rm P1}$ for any group with sufficient members (in situ: $p=0.40$; GSE: $p=0.42$; lowE: $p=0.63$), arguing against preferential erosion of first-population stars on radial orbits.
+Similarly, present-day cluster mass distributions do not differ significantly between progenitor groups (all pairwise Kolmogorov–Smirnov tests yield $p_{\rm FDR}\gtrsim0.33$), providing no evidence that tidal destruction has systematically biased the surviving cluster population of any particular progenitor.

-\section{Discussion and Conclusions}
+\section{Discussion and conclusions}